As Ukraine war drags on, NATO steps up war readiness

 In the wake of the Russian invasion of Ukraine, however, officials at NATO’s Supreme Headquarters Allied Powers Europe (SHAPE) grappled with a realization: “We can’t order anybody to do anything.
 We build plans, we build strategy, we do all of those things, but the headquarters itself doesn’t issue orders,” a NATO military official says, adding that the thinking was, “That’s not going to work.”

 The war in Ukraine is also consuming weapons and equipment at a pace “many times higher than our current rate of production,” Secretary-General Stoltenberg has warned.
-So SHAPE is now building future war plans to “centralize the allocation of scarce resources” since, should conflict erupt, there “will be tensions” on them, Lt.
-Gen. Cottereau says.
+So SHAPE is now building future war plans to “centralize the allocation of scarce resources” since, should conflict erupt, there “will be tensions” on them, Lieutenant General Cottereau says.
 It is also encouraging the defense industrial complexes of member nations to produce more arms.

 At the same time, NATO’s strategic headquarters, as part of its war fighting footing, has become “much more ambitious in exercising its forces and capabilities,” Mr. Loss says.
 This is important because in the post-Cold War years, though SHAPE developed training regimes, “it had very little say over what forces it could draw on to implement” them.